reagent-project/reagent/doc/UsingHiccupToDescribeHTML.md

 [:span {:style {"--custom-property" "value"}}]
 ```

+NOTE: This is due to how Reagent turns keywords as map keys to Object
+properties with conversion from snake-case to camelCase, which React
+also uses with CSS properties (vs. regular CSS).
+It could be possible
+to change the implementation to skip the case-conversion for properties
+starting with `--` but it isn't implemented now.

 ## Special interpretation of `class` attribute

 In JavaScript, `class` is a reserved keyword, so React uses the `className` to specify class attibutes.
 Reagent just uses `class`.